-In some cases, the indicator was not relevant to a particular state's context or there was insufficient data to make an assessment.
+In some cases, the Indicator was not relevant to a particular State's context or there was insufficient data to make an assessment.
 In these cases, no entry is recorded.
 From these assessments, an index score was developed to measure a country's overall performance.
 An index score of 100 would suggest that a country is doing everything that might be expected of it to implement R2P.
 At the other end of the spectrum, a score of 0 suggests it is doing nothing to implement its R2P.
-Between these polls, an overall score of 0-19 was judged 'very weak', 20-39 'weak', 40-59 'fair', 60-79 'strong' and 80-100 'very strong'.
+Between these polls, an overall score of 0-19 was judged 'Very Weak', 20-39 'Weak', 40-59 'Fair', 60-79 'Strong' and 80-100 'Very Strong'.
 The same scale was used to evaluate the extent to which individual indicators are being implemented.

-The evidence used to form assessments against each indicator are self-explanatory, as the following table relating to basic compliance indicates.
-A comprehensive list will be available in the Technical Annex.
+The evidence used to form assessments against each indicator is self-explanatory, as the following table relating to Basic Compliance indicates.
+A comprehensive list is available in the Technical Annex for each country.